-- BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: 4 - 5 Sec.
-1. RCW 9.41.300 and 2011 c 221 s 2 are each amended to read as follows: 6 - (1) It is unlawful for any person to enter the following places when he or she knowingly possesses or knowingly has under his or her control a weapon: - (a) The restricted access areas of a jail, or of a law enforcement facility, or any place used for the confinement of a person (i) arrested for, charged with, or convicted of an offense, (ii) held for extradition or as a material witness, or (iii) otherwise confined pursuant to an order of a court, except an order under chapter 13.32A or 13.34 RCW.
-Restricted access areas do not include common areas of egress or ingress open to the general public; - (b) Those areas in any building which are used in connection with 17 court proceedings, including courtrooms, jury rooms, judge's chambers, 18 offices and areas used to conduct court business, waiting areas, and 19 p.
-1 SB 5739 corridors adjacent to areas used in connection with court proceedings.
+- AN ACT Relating to prohibiting the open carry of certain weapons at public demonstrations and the state capitol; reenacting and amending RCW 9.41.300; adding a new section to chapter 9.41 RCW; and prescribing penalties. - 5 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - 6 Sec.
+1. RCW 9.41.300 and 2018 c 201 s 9003 and 2018 c 201 s 6007 are each reenacted and amended to read as follows: - 8 (1) It is unlawful for any person to enter the following places 9 when he or she knowingly possesses or knowingly has under his or her 10 control a weapon: - (a) The restricted access areas of a jail, or of a law enforcement facility, or any place used for the confinement of a person (i) arrested for, charged with, or convicted of an offense, (ii) held for extradition or as a material witness, or (iii) otherwise confined pursuant to an order of a court, except an order under chapter 13.32A or 13.34 RCW.
+Restricted access areas do not include common areas of egress or ingress open to the general public; - (b) Those areas in any building which are used in connection with court proceedings, including courtrooms, jury rooms, judge's chambers, offices and areas used to conduct court business, waiting areas, and corridors adjacent to areas used in connection with court proceedings.
 The restricted areas do not include common areas of ingress and egress to the building that is used in connection with court proceedings, when it is possible to protect court areas without restricting ingress and egress to the building.
-The restricted areas shall be the minimum

-6 necessary to fulfill the objective of this subsection (1)(b).
+The restricted areas shall be the minimum necessary to fulfill the objective of this subsection (1)(b).

-For purposes of this subsection (1)(b), "weapon" means any firearm, explosive as defined in RCW 70.74.010, or any weapon of the kind usually known as slung shot, sand club, or metal knuckles, or any knife, dagger, dirk, or other similar weapon that is capable of causing death or bodily injury and is commonly used with the intent to cause death or bodily injury.
+For purposes of this subsection (1)(b), "weapon" means any firearm, explosive as defined in RCW 70.74.010, or any weapon of the kind usually known as slungshot, sand club, or metal knuckles, or any knife, dagger, dirk, or other similar weapon that is capable of causing death or bodily injury and is commonly used with the intent to cause death or bodily injury.